1979 Tampa Bay Buccaneers season: Week 6: at New York Giants

-Week 7
+Week 7: vs. New Orleans Saints

 Archie Manning, who entered the game leading the NFL in passing yardage, went 11 of 14 with a touchdown each rushing and passing.
 Mike Strachan rushed for two touchdowns.

-Week 8
+Week 8: vs. Green Bay Packers

 The Buccaneers broke their two-game losing streak as Ricky Bell set a club record with 167 rushing yards, while Doug Williams threw for two touchdowns and rushed for a third.
 The total of 228 rushing yards was 7 yards shy of the team record set in the previous game against the Packers, and left the Buccaneers as the only team with two rushers on pace to break the 1,000-yard mark.
 Packers quarterback David Whitehurst threw for a career-best 261 yards, although the Packers never entered the end zone.
 Jeris White intercepted a potential touchdown pass that slipped out of James Lofton's hands.
 The win left the Buccaneers at midseason having already achieved their highest win total ever.

-Week 9
+Week 9: at Minnesota Vikings

 The Times noted that the Buccaneers, which "would unearth a new way to lose" during the 0-26 losing streak, now "keep discovering different formulas for victory", with a strong game by Doug Williams despite a weak rushing attack.
 The team survived a last-minute drive by the Vikings in which quarterback Tommy Kramer was penalized for throwing a pass from beyond the line of scrimmage, which helped to keep the Vikings out of field goal range.
 Curtis Jordan sealed the victory by deflecting Kramer's last-second Hail Mary pass.
 Kramer later admitted to being aware of having crossed the line of scrimmage, but had hoped that the officials would miss it as they had missed so many other penalties in the game.

-The Buccaneers' 7-2 record was equal to that of the Super Bowl XIII teams Pittsburgh Steelers and Dallas Cowboys.
+The Buccaneers' 7–2 record was equal to that of the Super Bowl XIII teams Pittsburgh Steelers and Dallas Cowboys.
 Both Buccaneers and Vikings complained about officiating errors and the malfunctioning game clock.
 The Metropolitan Stadium 30-second clock failed for the second week in a row, as did both regulation clocks.